Home > Facade > Facade Design Pattern for Residential Houses

 Green Front Facade, Image by Nara Figueiredo

-While combating pollution is a major concern in the urbane world, it’s a designer’s responsibility to design facades which contribute too!
+While combating pollution is a major concern in the urbane world, it’s a designer’s responsibility to design facades that contribute too!
 Vertical gardens or planters are not only an intelligent way to make front facades breathe but also give a chic outlook to a building.

 Play of Light in Modern Facade Design Patterns –